lakelandPBS/lptv-social-media-icons/README.md

-# lptv-widgets
+# LPTV Social Media Icons Widget
-This plugin is meant to house any WordPress widgets we use for LPTV.org.
-All widgets shall use the prefix "LPTV" to keep things organized.
+This WordPress plugin adds a sidebar widget that will display social media icons that link to LPTV's social media accounts.